 Course code 07 53 2704 20

-ECTS credits 3
+Number of ECTS points 3

 Course title in the language of instruction